lnbits/bitcoinSwitch/README.md

 ### What you need
-- any esp32 will do
+- esp32 dev kit
-- a high-level relais
-- few female-to-male and male-to-male cables
-- Something to turn on
+- something to turn on
+- Relais
+- female to male and male to male cables
+- Data Cable
+- Optional: a case
+- Desktop PC
-- LNbits LNURLdevice extension
+- LNbits LNURLdevice Extension

-✅ $8 worth parts / 15min setup

-✅ Websockets for blazingly fast turning on the things

-✅ Web-installer/config for easy setup

-✅ Support for MULTIPLE GPIOS/LNURLs (!)

    <table>
   <tr>